imanuelcio/ToDo-List/README.md

-# New-Repository

-# ToDo-List Create with ReactJS with Local API
+# CRUD ToDo-List Create with ReactJS with Local API

-# This free to copy
+# This project free to copy